janzheng/janzheng/about.md

 ## About This Site

 For the second round of redesign, I wanted to reduce the number of artifacts on the page, like shapes and outlines, and take a more typographic, minimalist approach.
 Any shapes and lines are only used to accentuate the information I'm presenting, with enough white space to prevent clutter.

+The goal is to reflect my design ideology: reduce shiny, fluff elements that distract from the main design goal.
+In my case, it's presenting my work.
+If you think my portfolio doesn't look fancy, pretty, or "cool" enough, then we are probably not a good fit to begin with.

 This site has gone through many variations, and every iteration has seen improvement.
 The site is built on the static site generator [Jekyll](https://github.com/mojombo/jekyll) and is hosted completely for free on [Github Pages](https://github.com/janzheng/janzheng.github.com).